herodrigues/herodrigues.github.io/_posts/2017-03-15-small-chrome-extension-react-flux.md

 ---

 If you have tried to develop a Chrome extension, you must know that the struggle is real.
 The [Webstore Developer Dashboard](https://chrome.google.com/webstore/developer/dashboard
-) looks like a cemetery and we all know what happens when Google does not implement their new *cool design* in their products (RIP [Picasa Web](http://googlephotos.blogspot.com.br/2016/02/moving-on-from-picasa.html)).
+) looks like a cemetery and we all know what happens when Google does not implement their new *cool design* in their products (R.I.P.
+[Picasa Web](http://googlephotos.blogspot.com.br/2016/02/moving-on-from-picasa.html)).
 Besides that, you always need to reload your extensions and also the active tab where your scripts are injected.
 All this work just to make a single change!
 Hopefully, there are several tools that can prevent you for doing such boring tasks and I'll be showing them in this article.

 By trying to not freak out, I spent some days searching for projects that integrate React and any predictable state container library on Google and Github.
 Guess what?
 I found almost nothing related to that.
 So, time was running out and I needed to integrate the current layout of [Guru extension](https://chrome.google.com/webstore/detail/guru/ekahpenefeneekjoanbhkodldleballn), which had changed a lot since v2.
 I couldn't complete that task in time, so I decided to keep going with static HTML files and postpone the React/Flux/Redux/Whatever integration to v4.